 As they took on more collective projects, the Okay Mountain group saw their weekly meeting morph from discussions of gallery business to creative strategizing sessions.
-Painstaking planning needed to go hand-in-hand with fun-filled artistic brainstorming.
-"We spend almost as much time planning how we're going to do something as doing it," says Sieben.
+Painstaking planning needed to go hand-in-hand with funfilled artistic brainstorming.
+"We spend almost as much time planning how we're going to do something as doing it," says Sieben. and critical observers of those absurdities.